What to see in Bordighera

 Bordighera is a place that makes travelers fall in love with the atmosphere and lifestyle it offers.

-Let’s face it, in this small seaside town there are no large monuments comparable to the great Italian cities of art.
+Let’s face it, in this small seaside town there are no great monuments comparable to the great Italian cities of art.

-But like every little pearl of our country, even here between a swim in the sea is a walk in the greenery, there are many things to admire.
+But like every little pearl of our country, even here between a swim in the sea is a walk in the green, there are many things to admire.

 Church of St. Ampelio